-When Oaklands Infant School is oversubscribed for the reception year group, applications for entry in 2023-2024 will then be ranked in the following order.
+When Oaklands Infant School is oversubscribed for the reception year group, applications for entry in 2024-2025 will then be ranked in the following order.

-(A) Looked After Children and all previously looked after children.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order)
+(A) Looked After Children1 and all previously looked after children.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted2 (or became subject to a child arrangements order3 or special guardianship order4) immediately following having been looked after.
+This also includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted5

-&lt;sup>1 A 'looked after child' is a child who is (a) in the care of a local authority in England, or (b) being provided with accommodation by a local authority in England in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+1 A 'looked after child' is a child who is (a) in the care of a local authority in England, or (b) being provided with accommodation by a local authority in England in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.